codershop/AclPlus/readme.md

 ## Current Features
  * Provides a single method to check if a user has access to the current controller/action combination.
+ * Can map actions to a CRUD operation.
  * Created a simple plugin bootstrap which in the future should be loaded in app/config/bootstrap.php, though not needed right now.